pscl4rke/priorityprefix/README.md

 [inspired by Syslog](https://datatracker.ietf.org/doc/html/rfc5424#section-6.2.1),
 although it only encodes priority levels and does not include facility data.

+The purpose of this library is to automatically add these prefices to every line of output.

 ## The Roadmap

 In many respects this project is now complete.